bsaranga/PayloadInjectionFilter/README.md

 Available on [NuGet](https://www.nuget.org/packages/Zone24x7.PayloadInjectionFilter/)

+## Features

+1. Pattern based detection of malicious strings in JSON payloads
+2. Specify the HTTP methods on which the filter should execute
+3. Specify the short-circuit response by setting status code, content type and body
+4. Supports recursive payloads, including recursion limit specification
+5. Specific properties in specific endpoints can be white-listed

 ## Usage

 The `AddPayloadInjectionFilter` method can be chained to the `AddControllers` method in a usual ASP.NET Core service configuration section.
 For the filter to work, you must specify the HTTP methods that it should operate on and the regex pattern that specifies a match for malicious content.
 The filter will check model bound bodies such as custom types and plain strings bound from query parameters.